Sesu8642/FeudalTactics/README.md

 ## Contributing
 Before starting any work, please propose your changes in a GitHub issue.

-Before a merge request can be accepted, you must sign the [CLA](CLA.md) by adding your name to the table.
+Before a pull request can be accepted, you must sign the [CLA](CLA.md) by adding your name to the table.

 ## Privacy